 On the third weekend in September, the Driftless Area Art Festival is held along the banks of the Kickapoo in Soldiers Grove.
 Distinguished by its mission to showcase only regional artists, the popular festival features over 80 visual arts exhibitors, live music and performances, and great local foods.

-If it’s music you’re after, the Gospel and Blue Grass Festival held mid-July at the Vernon County Fairgrounds is one of the best.
+If it’s music you’re after, the Viroqua Bluegrass and Gospel Festival held mid-July at the Vernon County Fairgrounds is one of the best.
 Larryfest, held near La Farge in mid-August is a must-see for folk, blue grass, and old-time music, and you can get laid-back at the Prairie Dog Blues Festival on St. Feriole Island in Prairie du Chien.

 Viroqua’s restored theater is the home to a series of performances each year, from concerts to plays.
 An “underground” cabaret is a great place to catch improv performances and two times a year, productions by the area’s Too Busy to Play Players.
 And now, we’ve even got our own radio station—Radio Driftless.